+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are adequate garden grounds surrounding the property mainly laid to grass with pebbled and paved areas.
-There is off road parking provision.
-Boundaries are formed in walls.
+Garden grounds are arranged to the front, side and rear.
+Boundaries are formed in block built walls.
 Ceilings Visually inspected from floor level.
-Plasterboard design with decorative finishes.
+Plasterboard design with paintwork finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Partitions are of timber stud construction, lined in plasterboard with decorative finishes.
+Partitions are of timber stud construction lined in plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of solid concrete and suspended timber construction, assumed to be overlaid on timber joists.
-Floors were all covered.
+Flooring at ground floor level is of mixed solid concrete and suspended timber constructions.
+There are suspended timber floors at first floor level.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery finishes are of a traditional timber design with some internal pvc sills.
-Kitchen fittings comprise a range of floor and wall mounted units incorporating a stainless steel sink unit.
-There is a stainless steel sink unit within the utility room.
-There is a tread and riser staircase linking ground and first floor levels.
-Chimmen hungate and finantees Net applicable Chimney breasts and fireplaces Not applicable.
+There is a timber tread and riser staircase.
+The internal doors are of a timber panelled style.
+Kitchen fittings comprise a range of floor and wall mounted units incorporating a stainless steel sink unit and electric cooker.

+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is an open fireplace within the living room.
+This incorporates a stone surround.

 Internal decorations Visually inspected.
-Wallpaper, paintwork and panelled finishes throughout.
+There are paintwork finishes throughout.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and fuse box are located within the garage.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Not applicable.
+Visible cabling is of a PVC coated style and there are 13 amp sockets.
+The meter and consumer unit are located in the ground floor hallway.
+Gas No mains supply.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Plumbers pipework, where visible, is of PVC and copper materials.
-Bathroom fittings comprise a bath, WC and wash hand basin.
-Shower room fittings comprise a shower cubicle with electric shower, WC and wash hand basin.
+Visible plumbers pipework is of PVC and copper materials.
+There is a stainless steel sink unit within the kitchen.
+Sanitary fittings comprise a white three piece bathroom suite.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by means of a full oil fired central heating system to radiators.
-This is fired from the Worcester Greenstar boiler which is located within the boiler room.
-There is a factory insulated hot water cylinder located within the landing cupboard, serving the hot water supply.
-Drainage Drainage covers etc. were not lifted.
+The property benefits from a full solid fuel heating system.
+This is fired from a back boiler at the open fireplace within the living room and serves steel panel radiators throughout.
+Hot water is by means of the central heating system and immersion heater.
+There is an insulated hot water cylinder located within one of the front bedroom wall cupboards.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.
+Connected to the main public sewer.